 Setting Up Google Webmaster Tool for HTTPS

-If you already have an HTTP site registered with Google Webmaster tool, you will need to register your HTTPS as well at this point.
+If you already have an HTTP site registered with the Google Webmaster tool, you will need to register your HTTPS as well at this point.
 Google at this point treats HTTP and HTTPS as two different websites.
-For example, http://wordpresscheat.com is different from https://wordpresscheat.com in Google’s eyes.
+For example, https://wordpresscheat.com is different from https://wordpresscheat.com in Google’s eyes.

 After registering, check the sitemap that your WordPress plugin has generated.
 Make sure that the new version under HTTPS has the correct URL’s using your HTTPS address.
 Submit the new site map to make sure that Google can index those new HTTPS pages over time.

-The sitemap software that we used for our site is by WordPress SEO by Yoast.
+The sitemap software that we used for our site is WordPress SEO by Yoast.

 Lastly, just as a safety measure, use Fetch as Google tool to check a few of your pages.
 Make sure again that the WordPress pages are loading correctly over Cloudflare flexible SSL.